-What started as a way to get more people active, the “30 Days of Biking” campaign has grown in popularity and shows added heart-healthy values as the drive moves forward.
-For many, biking in April leaves much to be desired, unless there is above normal spring conditions.
-But it doesn’t have to be a major ordeal.
-With 30 Days of Biking, you sign up with your own set of rules on how far and where you want to ride each day.
-It might be as little as a spin around the block, a few laps around the underground parking garage or spinning at the gym, all depending on the weather.
-Then as May approaches you will not only have bragging rights, you will feel a lot better and be at your peak ready for the summer bike season.
+What started as a way to get more people active, the “30 Days of Biking” campaign has grown in popularity and shows added heart-healthy values.
+For many, biking in April leaves much to be desired unless there are above normal spring conditions.
+But it doesn’t have to be a significant ordeal.
+With 30 Days of Biking, you sign up with your own rules on how far and where you want to ride each day.
+It might be as little as a spin around the block, a few laps around the underground parking garage, or spinning at the gym, all depending on the weather.
+Then as May approaches, you will not only have bragging rights for riding 30 days in April.
+You will feel a lot better and be at your peak, ready for the summer bike season.

-The only rule, dress to meet your own bodies comfort level no matter if it’s in April or any other time of the year.
+The only rule, dress to meet your own body’s comfort level no matter if it’s in April or any other month of the year.

 Cycling can improve your health keeping you on top of your game.